 The Craftsmanship Behind Chagaras

 Creating a Chagara requires both skill and patience.
 In many cases, artisans use traditional techniques that have been passed down through generations.
-The craftsmanship involved in making these garments is nothing short of extraordinary.
+The craftsmanship involved in making garments is nothing short of extraordinary.

 1. Material Selection